| | |

 Once you’ve learned everything there is to know about tea, enjoy a cup of your favorite sort in the tea shop, or buy some to take home.
 You can splurge on a high tea, either the English variety or a theetoafel: a Groningen version with local delicacies.

-Housed in two of the oldest buildings in Groningen (Notice how it leans on the Brugstraat side!), the Scheepvaartmuseum tells the history of shipping in the northern region, illuminating the city’s history at the same time.
-Unlike other maritime museums, this one is not a collection of ships, but rather all sorts of objects connected to the history.
+Housed in two of the oldest buildings in Groningen (Notice how it leans on the Brugstraat side!), the Museum aan de A tells the history of shipping in the northern region, illuminating the city’s history at the same time.
+(The A is the river that runs through Groningen.)
+Unlike other maritime museums, this one is not a collection of ships, but rather all sorts of objects connected to the history of shipping and of Groningen as a trade center.

 A very old brick building in a row.
 It appears to be six or seven stories high.
 Some of the upper windows have red shutters.
 Most of the floors have 4 windows across.